-Drinking beetroot juice may increase NO. Likewise, you can supplement with the amino acid L-Citrulline, which is a precursor to NO that is produced by the body and found in watermelon (perhaps why so many are drinking watermelon water).
+Drinking beetroot juice may increase NO. Likewise, you can supplement with the amino acid L-Citrulline, which is a precursor to NO that is produced by the body and found in watermelon (perhaps why athletes are into drinking watermelon water).
 If you're not looking to lug around a watermelon, you can find the same benefits in a powdered supplement form as Citrulline-malate (CM).

 A recent study investigated CM supplementation on grip strength, vertical power, and anaerobic cycling performance in female tennis players (Masters athletes).
 They found the players had larger maximal and average vertical power when taking CM.
 It was concluded that consuming CM before competition may improve tennis performance.